 Turn on your commenting system to allow visitors to talk to you about your content.
 It may seem like a lot of extra work to communicate with your customers via your website, but it’s an important door to leave open for them.
 For some, this is how they make initial contact with a company before making a decision to purchase.
 The more open dialog you have on your website, the more visitors will see you as an active business that cares about its clientele, and thus will keep coming back.
 Important tip: Ensure you have a spam filter installed to catch unwanted comments before they’re published.

-This one goes without saying…social media is king right now.
-The more you promote your website, and post relevant content linked back to your website, the more popular your website will become.
+This one goes without saying…social media is a powerful tool.
+The more you post relevant content linked back to your website, the more popular your website will become.
 Give your visitors something to look forward to, and they’ll help your SEO results tenfold.
 Sites like Facebook, Reddit, and Digg can really help you gain a foothold.

 9. Create a schedule and stick to it.